multiversx/mx-bridge-eth-sc-rs/docs/setup.md

 ```

 Remember, `EgldEsdtSwap` and `MultiTransferEsdt` both have handy view functions to provide you with the relevant token identifiers.

+## Ethereum Fee Prepay

+This contract requires no additional setup.

 Setup is now complete!
 Now let's discuss the use-cases, workflows and more, in the [readme](../README.md) document.